Bloc/swiftris-checkpoints/08-playing-by-the-rules.md

     }
 ```

 These new functions should be self explanatory.
-At **#1** we created a couple methods for quickly rotating a shape one turn clockwise or counterclockwise, this will come in handy when testing a potential rotation and reverting it if it breaks the rules.
+At **#3** we created a couple methods for rotating a shape one turn clockwise or counterclockwise, this will come in handy when testing a potential rotation and reverting it if it breaks the rules.
 Below that we've added convenience functions which allow us to move our shapes incrementally in any direction.

 Let's put those new functions to good use by giving the user interface access to shape manipulation: